Lunaria

 Location

-Reykjavik is a dynamic, modern city which lives in harmony with nature, using renewable energy sources.
+Reykjavik is a dynamic, modern city that lives in harmony with nature, using renewable energy sources.
 The world s northernmost capital bridges the Atlantic, between Europe and North America.
 Reykjavik is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.
+A day trip to the Hot River area, combined with a cleanup or work with an environmental project in the area, is included for the participants in this camp.
+Some excursions (e.g. to the Golden Circle and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.

 Accomodation

 SEEDS participants will stay in a house in Reykjavik.
 The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
-As participants sleep in shared rooms with up to 6 people, everyone is expected to behave considerately.
-Please bring your own towel.
+Participants sleep in shared rooms with up to 6 people so everyone is expected to behave considerately.
 Participants will receive food supplies and be in charge of the cooking and cleaning activities.
 Note the food SEEDS provides will be vegetarian.
 Do not forget to bring some traditional/typical food, drinks, recipes, music or games from your country for the intercultural evening.
 Be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.
+It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shoes, as some of the activities take place outdoors.

 Requirements